okjuan/virtual.book/_posts/2024-07-03-coordinate-metaphors-4.md

 tags: notes imagery cohesiveness writing
 ---

-In her [New Yorker article about suspense](https://www.newyorker.com/magazine/2024/05/27/the-secrets-of-suspense), Kathryn Schulz uses a clever image to describe how suspense exists at many scales.
+In her [New Yorker article](https://www.newyorker.com/magazine/2024/05/27/the-secrets-of-suspense) about suspense, Kathryn Schulz uses a clever image to describe how suspense exists at many scales.
 <!--more-->

 > Suspense does not derive only from the machinations of plot.
-Instead, it is what you might call fractal

-This immediately conjures the kaleidoscopic image of triangles containing triangles containing triangles, ad infinitum.
-A neat way to depict something that occurs at the biggest scale as well as the most minute.

-She continues:

-> it can be fostered at every level, from a seven-season TV series all the way down to a chapter, a paragraph, a scene, or even a silence.
+Instead, it is what you might call fractal: it can be fostered at every level, from a seven-season TV series all the way down to a chapter, a paragraph, a scene, or even a silence.

-Again, neat work.
+Her choice of the word **fractal** conjures, for me at least, the kaleidoscopic image of triangles within triangles within triangles, ad infinitum.
-She applies the image of fractals onto her subject, suspense in storytelling.
+She then applies the image onto her subject, suspense in storytelling, which is a neat way to depict it as occuring at scales spanning from large to minute.

-There is one detail that bugs me, though.
+There is one wrinkle, though.
 The word **fostered**.
 It's not the right word.
 How does one foster a fractal?

-I think the clash of images is more noticeable when read all together:

-> Suspense does not derive only from the machinations of plot.
-Instead, it is what you might call fractal: it can be fostered at every level, from a seven-season TV series all the way down to a chapter, a paragraph, a scene, or even a silence.
+I suppose one can foster suspense, but that's not a particularly strong match either.
+Regardless, we are in the middle of likening suspense to fractals, so whatever word we choose should coordinate with the image of fractals, or at least not clash with it.

-Some alternatives that come to mind are **replicated**, and **reproduced**.
+Some alternatives to **fostered** that come to mind are **replicated**, **recreated**, **reproduced**, **repeated**.
 But a simple **applied** will serve as well:

 > Suspense does not derive only from the machinations of plot.
 Instead, it is what you might call fractal: it can be applied at every level, from a seven-season TV series all the way down to a chapter, a paragraph, a scene, or even a silence.

-Not perfect, but better than **fostered**, I reckon.
+Not as fancy as **fostered**, but more precise, I think.